bencoveney/octree-webgl/README.md

 # Things to try

 - Raycasting
-- Chunks
 - Terrain
 - Lighting

 - Memory usage improvement
-- Use typed arrays for more things
 - Send color palette to shader